knightsUCF/SpaceGame/marketing/readme.md

 * the whole marketing page could be just: VOLUME, VOLUME, VOLUME

-* the goal is to simply send out as much marketing as measure in volume
+* the goal is to simply send out as much marketing as measured in volume

 * marketing is creating a game that is marketable